hswitte/book3/src/hackathons/twitter/index.md

 The team members who contributed to this hackathon are:

-- (Name)
-- (Name)
+- Heather Witte
-- (Name)
+- Kari Santos
-- (Name)
+- Fadhil Suhendi
-- (Name)
+- Denis Kazakov
-- (Name)
+- Zach Lamb

 ## Grading

 Each person must implement at least ONE detector function.
 It must be meaningful.

 ## Events

 Our team came up with the following interesting events:

-1. Has observed .... ? contributed by (Name)
+1. Has observed an influential tweet contributed by Kari How are influential tweeters talking about Russia

-  (one sentence justification why this event is interesting)

-1. Has observed .... ? contributed by (Name)
+2. Has observed a tweet with a Obama/Putin mentioned contributed by Heather

-  (one sentence justification why this event is interesting)
+  How are people tying world leaders to events in Russia?

+3. has observed geotagged tweets contributed by Zach

+  Where are users from that are tweeting about Russia

+4. Has observed verified user - By Fadhil
+   What are celebrities saying about Russia?

-1. Has observed .... ? contributed by (Name)
+5. Has observed a retweeted tweet - by Denis

-  (one sentence justification why this event is interesting)

-(add more until you hit N where N is the number of people on your team)
+   What is getting retweeted?
+Are certain ideas going viral?
+Retweets are recognized as starting with "RT".